GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Tips

-- There's already a Cloud resouce connection in BigQuery and the required permissions have been granted.
+- There's already a Cloud resouce connection in BigQuery and the required permissions have been granted to the corresponding service account.

-### Success Criteria

-- Table `reviews_categories` with extracted categories for 100 reviews.
-- Table `reviews_analysis` with sentiment classification for 100 reviews.

 ## Challenge 8: Visualization with Data Canvas

 ### Introduction

-Use BigQuery's Data Canvas to explore your results visually and gain deeper insights into visitor sentiment.
+Now we have the sentiment and category information, we'd like to visualize the results.
+There's a plethora of methods to do that using code (Python, SQL etc), but for this challenge we'll use [Data Canvas](https://docs.cloud.google.com/bigquery/docs/data-canvas) functionality in BigQuery Studio.

 ### Description

-Use BigQuery's *Data Canvas* to explore your results visually.
+Create a new BigQuery *Data Canvas* resource to explore your results visually.

 - Create a graph showing the percentage of positive vs. negative reviews.
 - Create another graph showing the number of reviews per category and the sentiment distribution within each category (make sure that the category list is split).